caperutxa/dimoni-parser/README.md

 [htmlExample](samples/SuccessDeclaration.testlog.html)

 ### How to use
 The key idea is just code the robot to leave a log file and focus on his functionality, performance or whatever other issues.
-Just take care that your logs lines are writen with this format:
+Just take care that your logs lines are written with this format:

-* [date-time-format] - [LOG LEVEL] : [Message]
+##### date-time-format LOG LEVEL Message
-* The date format is configurable via parser.properties file.
-By default is "yyyy-MM-dd HH:mm:ss.SSS"
+* date-time-format is configurable via parser.properties file.
+By default is "yyyy-MM-dd HH:mm:ss.SSS" (the " will be removed)
-* The log level is an enum and the parser looks for this string "- LOG_LEVEL :" strictly ( IMPORTANTS! are the - and : )
+* LOG LEVEL is an string configurable via config/parser.properties file (note that the " is not removed and is considered part of the string)
-* The message is your message
+* Message is your message

 If a line does not contains this format is just added to the previous one.
 Any error with the parser is added to the end of the html report